 - what factors contributed to the B- grades, and - what the student's plan is for addressing those factors to ensure that they do not continue to impinge on the student's professional functioning during the field placement.

-Furthermore, any student who is dismissed/terminated from their practicum or internship site may fail the course and can be dismissed from the program.
-It is up to the instructor's discretion to determine if the reason for the dismissal/termination from the site necessitates that a student also receives a failing grade in the corresponding practicum or internship course.
+Furthermore, any student who is dismissed/terminated from her or his practicum or internship site may fail the course and can be dismissed from the program.

 Developmental Assessment of Counseling Students